 The researchers accessed a report known as the Blue Mountain Eye Study (BMES) and used its data to determine how fiber helped improve health.

-The data they accessed was centered on 1,609 adults who were over the age of 49 years old and who hadn’t had conditions like stroke, coronary heart disease, and cancer (among others) when the study started.
+The data they accessed was centered on 1,609 adults who were over the age of 49 years old and who hadn’t had poor heart and immune health (among others) when the study started.

 They followed these individuals for 10 years and then made their conclusions on fiber’s role in their health after analyzing food-frequency surveys the subjects filled out.